 tell application "Finder"

-set mgFolder to container of mgCSVfile as text
+set mgFolder to container of mgCSVfile as string

 repeat with x from 1 to count paragraphs of mgList